 The more easily and deeply you can do this, the better you become as a person.

-When you try on different perspectives, keep your judgement and opinions OUT of it (very hard!) because in doing so you “colour” the experience with parts of yourself.
+When you try on different perspectives, keep your judgment and opinions OUT of it (very hard!) because in doing so you “color” the experience with parts of yourself.

 It’s All a Choice You Know?

 You can choose to close it down, or you can tap into it and connect with your partner on an entirely different level.

 You must choose to go deep within yourself and find the connection to what the other person is feeling.
 In your case, that might be your ex, or soon-to-be distant partner..